+The Corporation supplies both the commercial and military sectors of the Aerospace segment.
 The Corporation's principal business activities are the engineering, design and manufacture of sophisticated components and assemblies for civil and defence aircraft and helicopters, the manufacture, modernization, repairing and overhauling of jet engines, the design and manufacture of rocket and satellite systems and the design and production of magnesium and aluminium castings, primarily for the aerospace industry.